PDXChinese/pdxchinese.github.io/_pages/auction.md

   - image_path: /assets/images/auction/lan_su_01.jpg
     title: "#07 租用兰苏园"
     excerpt: "<p> <a href='https://lansugarden.org/about-the-garden/garden-rental/'>Ceremony only rental</a> during the off season (Oct – June) for any Fri or Sun evening (7pm – 9pm), from $750.
 Donated by <a href='https://lansugarden.org/'>Lan Su Chinese Garden</a>.</p>"
+  - image_path: /assets/images/auction/sunriver_01.jpg
+    title: "#08 Sunriver Resort"
+    excerpt: "<p> Gift card for $250, gift certificate for either a one-night stay in a <a href='https://www.sunriverresort.com/'>Lodge Village</a> guestroom (not valid Memorial Day to Labor Day) or one round of golf for two on either the Meadows or Woodlands course, from $300.

 ---

 {% include feature_row id="feature_row1"%}